asyncapi/website/markdown/blog/asyncapi-and-websocket.md

 Channels in AsyncAPI are pretty much based on a simple idea, Senders send messages with different contents to be addressed to different channels, and receivers subscribe to these channels to receive these messages.
 But AsyncAPI channels are more than just a message highway, they are made up of a number of different elements that works together to make communication between senders and receivers smooth.
 Some of these components includes,

-- **Address**: The “address” or unique identifier for the channel.
-This could be a topic name, routing key, event type, or path.
+- **Address**: An optional string that specifies the channel's address This could be a topic name, routing key, event type, or path.
 - **Title**: A friendly, descriptive title for the channel.
 - **Messages**: The list of message types that can be sent to this channel, ready to be received by any subscriber at any time.
 - **Bindings**: A set of WebSocket-specific info that customizes the connection details.